QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     \frac{dy}{dx} = \frac{dy}{dw} \cdot \frac{dw}{dx}

-In essence, forward-mode starts the calculation from the left with :math:`\frac{dy}{dw}` first, which then calculates the product with :math:`\frac{dw}{dx}`.
+Forward-mode starts the calculation from the left with :math:`\frac{dy}{dw}` first, which then calculates the product with :math:`\frac{dw}{dx}`.
 On the other hand, reverse mode starts on the right hand side with :math:`\frac{dw}{dx}` and works backwards.

-We will use as an example a function with fundamental operations and known analytical derivatives
+Take an example a function with fundamental operations and known analytical derivatives

 .. math::

     f(x_1, x_2) = x_1 x_2 + \sin(x_1)

-But you could think of this as a function which contains a sequence of simple operations and temporaries, without any function composition
+And rewrite this as a function which contains a sequence of simple operations and temporaries

 .. code-block:: julia